toji/toji.dev/webgpu-best-practices/device-loss.md

 A decent percentage of the time that you encounter a device loss you may be able to recover from it by simply trying again.
 You can either build this into your code or, at the minimum, tell the user to do it.

 For some apps surfacing a message to the user that says "An error occurred.
-Refreshing the page may resolve the issue." could be sufficent.
+Refreshing the page may resolve the issue." could be sufficient.
 This is especially effective if the app doesn't have any user state that may be lost during the refresh.
 It's not particularly elegant and nobody likes being told that something broke, but at the very least it puts them on the right track!

 If you want to be a little bit fancier about it you can use `location.reload()` to trigger a reload yourself, but you should be more careful when that route.
 You should probably still show a message to the user and indicate that the page will reload after a short delay or when they click a link rather than immediately reload on failure, otherwise the user will simply see the whole page flicker and load again and not know why, making it feel even _more_ broken.